kljensen/workers-link-shortener/README.md

 Once your worker is running, you can add a custom domain.
 See the [Cloudflare documentation on custom domains](https://developers.cloudflare.com/workers/configuration/routing/custom-domains/).
 And there you have it, your own link shortener.

+I use this app with a custom short domain, e.g. `https://802.mba/activity1` to redirect my students in class to a particular page online where we have some in-class activity.

 ## License